 The program funds are awarded to customers on a first-come, first-served basis.
-Customers applying for the SolarSense program must submit an interconnection application.
-If more applications are received than funds available, names will be placed on a reserve list.
-Annual budgets for the SolarSense program are approved through 2019.
+Customers applying for the SolarSense program must submit a SolarSense application to be considered for funding.
+Applications will be taken in the order received.
+The program opens for applications on March 1 of each program year.
+If more applications are received than funds available, names will be placed on a wait list.
+Annual budgets for the SolarSense program are approved through 2024.
 Please refer to the table below for current year funding availability.

 In order to qualify for Minnesota Power’s SolarSense solar electric rebate, you must meet the following criteria:

 - Be a Minnesota Power retail customer installing a grid-tied solar system.
 All conservation program-eligible customer classes can apply—residential, commercial and industrial.
 Customers exempt from the Solar Energy Standard are not eligible to apply.

 - Rebates are generally limited to one per customer, per year based on market activity and dollar availability.
 Customers may not apply for a SolarSense rebate if they have installed a solar PV system within the past 12 months.

 - Be in good standing with Minnesota Power

 - Get pre-approval of the project prior to purchase and installation of equipment.